freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ## A Note on Free Speech

-Sometimes people will defend something offensive or incendiary that they say as "free speech."
+Sometimes people will defend something offensive or incendiary that they said as "free speech."

 This XKCD comic summarizes perfectly most communities' thoughts on free speech.